-1. THAT the City-owned property at 6570 Deer Lake Avenue be used as a site for a child care centre that would offer priority placement for the children of City of Burnaby and Burnaby RCMP employees.

-2. THAT the Financial Management Committee recommend Council authorize the City Solicitor to bring forward a Capital Reserve Fund Bylaw in the amount of \$3,500,000 to finance the child care centre.
+- 1. THAT the City-owned property at 6570 Deer Lake Avenue be used as a site for a child care centre that would offer priority placement for the children of City of Burnaby and Burnaby RCMP employees. - 2.
+THAT Council authorize the City Solicitor to bring forward a Capital Reserve Fund Bylaw in the amount of \$3,500,000 to finance the child care centre.